Ajoash/Jo/README.md

-# The hat
+i# The hat
-this os for tutorial purpose
+this is for tutorial purpose